mozilla/build-a-b/apps/web/README.md

 # Web Application — Mondolite Boilerplate

-The Next.js 15+ TypeScript frontend for the Mondolite monorepo, built with HeroUI, Tailwind CSS, NextAuth, LaunchDarkly, Sanity integration, and optimized for performance.
+The Next.js 15+ TypeScript frontend for the Mondolite monorepo, built with HeroUI, Tailwind CSS, Sanity integration, and optimized for performance.

 ## Table of Contents